bramrodrigo89/guate-coffees-shop/README.md

 - Toasts Messagess: After a successful or unsuccessful action, users are notified accordingly with toast messages that temporarily appear on top or botton of the page without any intrusiveness to confirm or alert the user that an action has been caried out, e.g. order has been succesfully placed.
 - Product Multiple Images: Products can have additional images to include visual content about the region they are produced in.
 This was achieved using an additional model called 'ProductImage' which contains a single image file.
 Products can contain more than one of these models and all the images are displayed on their respective page.
 - Search Bar: Products can be searched by using the search icon on top of the page.
 A search bar shows up and users can enter a related term to query through the different products available.
 The search term is matched on the backend with any product name, description or region name and the corresponding results are returned on the products page.
+- Webhook Handler for payments: In case an impatient user closes the window or by mistake clicks on the 'back' button while processing an order payment.
+The webhook handler coming from Stripe deals with this case and looks for that order information in the database that was produced from the payment and in case it does not exist, it creates a new order and confirms the user by sending an email confirmation.

 ### Features Left to Implement